varunsrin/rusty_money/README.md

 `from_money` checks for excess precision; `from_money_lossy` explicitly truncates toward zero.
 Integer division also truncates toward zero, so `-100` minor units divided by `3` becomes `-33`.
 Addition, subtraction, and multiplication retain exact integer results when they fit.

-Both existing conversion methods can still panic on intermediate scaling overflow before checking the final `i64` range.
-For checked exact conversion, use `money.try_to_minor_units()` followed by `FastMoney::from_minor`.
-With the `serde` feature, `FastMoney` deserialization currently uses the lossy conversion and therefore truncates fractional minor units.
+Both conversion methods return `MoneyError::Overflow` when the resulting minor-unit amount does not fit in `i64`.
+With the `serde` feature, `FastMoney` deserialization uses the lossy conversion: it truncates fractional minor units and returns a deserialization error for out-of-range amounts.

 Only choose `FastMoney` over `Money`: